 Why Do These Colleges Have Such High Acceptance Rates?

-Many students face obstacles that prevent them from excelling in high school, and some students just lack motivation while they're in high school.
-Colleges with high acceptance rates are more willing to give these students the opportunity to pursue a 4-year college degree.
+Many students face obstacles that prevent them from excelling in high school, and some students just lack motivation while they're in school.
+Colleges with high acceptance rates are more willing to give these students the opportunity to pursue a four-year college degree.

 List of Colleges With the Highest Acceptance Rates